romanzipp/Laravel-Queue-Monitor/README.md

 ## Configuration

-Copy configuration to config folder:
+Copy configuration & migration to your project:

 ```
 $ php artisan vendor:publish --provider="romanzipp\QueueMonitor\Providers\QueueMonitorProvider"
 ```

 Migrate the Queue Monitoring table.
-The table name itself can be configured in the config file.
+The table name can be configured in the config file or via the published migration.

 ```
 $ php artisan migrate